04 July, 2020

 Crisis of regular employment

 * These data suggest —that rural women face a crisis of regular employment.

-* In other words, when women are not reported as workers, it is because of the lack of employment opportunities rather than it being on account of any “withdrawal” from the labour force.
+* In other words, when women are not reported as workers, it is because of the lack of employment opportunities rather than it is on account of any “withdrawal” from the labour force.

-* A second feature of rural women’s work, brought to light by gender-disaggregated data at the household level in villages across India surveyed by FAS (Foundation of Agrarian Studies) , is that women from all sections of the peasantry, with some regional exceptions, participate in paid work outside the home.
+* The second feature of rural women’s work, brought to light by gender-disaggregated data at the household level in villages across India surveyed by FAS (Foundation of Agrarian Studies), is that women from all sections of the peasantry, with some regional exceptions, participate in paid work outside the home.

 * In thinking of the potential workforce, thus, we need to include women from almost all sections of rural households and not just women from rural labour or manual worker households.